AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/dragon/draconic-spirit-xphb.md

   - "desc": "The spirit makes a number of Rend attacks equal to half the spell's level\
       \ (round down), and it uses Breath Weapon."
     "name": "Multiattack"
-  - "desc": "Melee Attack Roll: Bonus equals your spell attack modifier, reach 10\
+  - "desc": "*Melee Attack Roll:* Bonus equals your spell attack modifier, reach 10\
-      \ feet.
-Hit: 1d6 + 4 + the spell's level Piercing damage."
+      \ feet. *Hit:* 1d6 + 4 + the spell's level Piercing damage."
     "name": "Rend"
-  - "desc": "Dexterity Saving Throw: DC equals your spell save DC, each creature\
+  - "desc": "*Dexterity Saving Throw:* DC equals your spell save DC, each creature\
-      \ in a 30-foot Cone.
-Failure: 2d6 damage of a type this spirit has Resistance\
+      \ in a 30-foot Cone. *Failure:* 2d6 damage of a type this spirit has Resistance\
-      \ to (your choice when you cast the spell).
-Success: Half damage."
+      \ to (your choice when you cast the spell). *Success:* Half damage."
     "name": "Breath Weapon"
 "source":
   - "XPHB"